hashicorp/serf/README.md

 that is lightweight, highly available, and fault tolerant.

 Serf runs on Linux, Mac OS X, and Windows.
-An efficient and lightweight gossip protocol is used to communiate with other nodes.
+An efficient and lightweight gossip protocol is used to communicate with other nodes.
 Serf can detect node failures and notify the rest of the cluster.
 An event system is built on top of Serf, letting you use Serf's gossip protocol to propagate events such as deploys, configuration changes, etc. Serf is completely masterless